-ESOL 90F Beginning English for Speakers of Other Languages (7) Fall
+ESOL 90F Beginning English for Speakers of Other Languages (Fall) (7)

-Prerequisite(s): Placement in ESOL 90F or placement in ESOL 90S or a grade of "CR" in ESOL 90F or a grade of "CR" in ESOL 90S or consent of instructor.
+Prerequisite(s): Qualification for ESOL 90 (or higher) on the KapCC ESL placement instrument or a grade of "CR" in ESOL 90F or a grade of "CR" in ESOL 90S or consent of instructor.
 With consent of instructor, students can self-place if they feel that their language proficiency is at the basic level.

-Comment: Offered Fall Semester only.
+Comment: ESOL 90F is offered in Fall semester only.
 Repeatable for credit with no maximum credit limit.
 ESOL 90F may not be audited or taken for a letter grade.
-Special grading options are NC (earns no credit for the course and must enroll in another semester of ESOL 90F/ESOL 90S), CR (earns credit for the course but must enroll in another semester of ESOL 90F/ESOL 90S), and CR+ (earns credit for the course and is eligible for ESOL 92F/ESOL 92S).
+Special grading options are NC (earns no credit for the course and must enroll in another semester of ESOL 90F/ESOL 90S), "CR" (earns credit for the course but must enroll in another semester of ESOL 90F/ESOL 90S), and "CR+" (earns credit for the course and is eligible for ESOL 92F/ESOL 92S).

-ESOL 90F provides for accelerated language development of academic English for beginning and high-beginning speakers who are preparing for entrance into ENG 100/ESL 100 and other college-level courses.
-This course includes basic grammar structures, vocabulary development, writing at the paragraph level, and aspects of academic and American culture.
-The course also provides a writing workshop that will include using Internet resources and www 2.0 tools like blogs, discussion boards, and wikis.
+ESOL 90F, a content-based language-development course, provides for accelerated language development of academic English for beginning-level speakers who are preparing for entrance into ENG 100/ESL 100 and other college-level courses.
+Instruction includes opportunities to explore listening, speaking, reading, and writing; beginning-level grammar structures; vocabulary development; and aspects of academic culture.